oddbird/oddleventy/content/blog/2023/when-to-choose-a-responsive-web-app.md

 and make improvements.

 ### Less Maintenance
-*…when you need to keep ongoing maintenance costs low.*
+*Choose a responsive web app when you need to keep ongoing maintenance costs low.*

 RWAs require less time and expense to maintain compared to native mobile apps.
 An RWA's single codebase is built with standard web technologies, and doesn't